 Which all goes to show that Tutankhamun is most famous for being discovered by Howard Carter in 1922!

 The London Exhibition – What you are Coming to See

 The London Exhibition is part of a worldwide tour for the artifacts which will take in 10 cities world wide.
-Starting in LA, it will go to Paris before coming to London (I presume Brexit will not be a problem).
+Starting in LA, it went to Paris before coming to London.
 Japan, Canada, Australia and South Korea will also host.